Here’s how to play.

 You can learn more about our new book and where’s it’s available by clicking on this link.

-HOW TO PRE-ORDER!
+HOW TO PURCHASE!

 Click on any of the links below to order online:

-In our new book we have a entire chapter creating for teaching kids about both handwriting and story writing with kids.
+In our book we have a entire chapter creating for teaching kids about both handwriting and story writing with kids.
 All super easy and fun so that you can spend time together playing while you’re sneaking in learning too.
 May your summer be filled with fun games and activities that your kids will love!